fractaltecnologia/fe-coding-style/README.md

 <a name="proptypes"></a>
 ### 2.1.3 propTypes and defaultProps

-PropTypes should be defined only on dumb components!
+PropTypes should be defined only on dumb components and **not** on page components!

 ```javascript